stevenalfonso/McmcHermes.jl/docs/src/index.md

 end
 ```

-Call the McmcHermes package and define the number of walkers, iterations, dimension of the parameter space and the initial guess.
+Then, define the number of walkers, iterations, dimension of the parameter space and the initial guess.

 ```julia
 using McmcHermes